 Now, Western NY isn’t the coldest part of the country.
 But towns between Lake Erie and Lake Ontario sure aren’t as warm as other places in the Northeast.
-Cities like Rochester and Buffalo, and towns like Medina, Brockport, and Albion rarely get above freezing in the winter.
-By January and February, it can get down to 18 degrees regularly.
+The greater Rochester area rarely gets above freezing in the winter.
+By January and February, it can get down to below twenty degrees regularly.

 So, it would make sense to just get a really powerful model, right?
-That way it can do the job easily.
-But, it doesn’t really work like that.
+That way it can do the job easily, right?
+Unfortunately, it doesn’t really work like that.

-A heater that’s too big for your house will actually do the job too well.
-What happens is that it blasts a whole of hot air at once.
+A furnace that’s too big for your house will actually do the job too well.
+What happens is that it blasts a whole lot of hot air at once.
 It quickly heats up the house, and the unit shuts off.

-Meanwhile, all that going from hot to cold to hot can stress the parts.
-Then you end up with a cracked heat exchanger, which is essentially a death knell for the appliance.
+Meanwhile, all that going from hot to cold then back to hot again can stress the parts.
+Then you end up with a cracked heat exchanger, which is essentially a death knell for the furnace.

 And, of course, going with one that’s too small puts you back to overworking it.
 The unit will fail prematurely from all that extra wear and tear.

 How can I make my HVAC system last longer?

 Proper care and regular maintenance is the ticket to getting the maximum life out of your system.
 There are things you can do yourself and a few you’ll need professionals for.